chapel-lang/chapel/doc/rst/platforms/omnipath.rst

 1. Source the Chapel environment script

-2. Define the variables give in the above section
+2. Define the variables given in the above section

 3. Set ``HFI_NO_CPUAFFINITY=1`` otherwise no parallelism on each locale will be used.